tcstool/Skiddiemonkeys/README.md

 On a Debian or Red Hat based system, the setup.sh script may be run as root to automate the installation of several of the Skiddiemonkey dependencies.

 Required:
--Nmap
+- Nmap
--A default installation of MongoDB.
+- A default installation of MongoDB.
 Check [here](http://docs.mongodb.org/manual/installation/) for installation instructions.
--PyMongo python MongoDB drivers and libraries.
+- PyMongo python MongoDB drivers and libraries.
--Reachability from the client machines to TCP 7433 on the servers.
+- Reachability from the client machines to TCP 7433 on the servers.
--Reachability to TCP 27017 on the MongoDB host from both the clients and the servers.
+- Reachability to TCP 27017 on the MongoDB host from both the clients and the servers.

 Other requirements vary based on the features in use:
 - To use automated random exploit attempts and payloads, Metasploit with a functional Postgres backend is required.
 - Various libraries required that a normal Python installation should have readily available for installation with pip or easyinstall.
 Your milage may vary, check the setup.sh script.

 Setup
 ============